Greater Cleveland: Economy

 In 2011 the Greater Cleveland area had a GDP of $134.4 billion (up from $130.7 billion in 2008), which would rank 57th among countries.
-Cleveland also has the twelfth highest merchandise value at $109.2 billion.
+Cleveland also has the twelfth highest merchandise value, at $109.2 billion.

 Business and industry

 More than 37% of Fortune 500 companies are present in Northeast Ohio, through corporate headquarters, major divisions, subsidiaries, and sales offices.
-In addition, more than 150 international companies have a presence there.
-As of 2006, Northeast Ohio serves as the corporate headquarters of 23 Fortune 1000 firms (shown with 2017 rankings below):
+More than 150 international companies also have a presence there.
+As of 2006, Greater Cleveland serves as the corporate headquarters of 23 Fortune 1000 firms (shown with 2017 rankings below):